Satisfactory Academic Progress Policy

-A Clinical Psychology Doctoral Student will be allowed a maximum time frame of three years of enrollment beyond the standard required for the completion of the program (five years).
+A nursing student will be allowed a maximum time frame of two years of enrollment beyond the standard of four years required for the completion of the program.
 Summer enrollment is considered part of the academic year for the purpose of this measure.

-The total years for completion of a degree include those graduate courses accredited on admission to our program.
+For transfer students, the total years for completion of a degree include those years accredited on admission to the BSN Program.

-A student must complete each academic year with a minimum grade point average of 3.00.
-Any student failing to meet this standard of performance will be referred to the Students Promotion Committee.
+A student must pass each course.
+Any student failing to meet this standard of performance will be referred to the Students Promotion Committee to determine the action to be taken.

 Professional Behavior Requirement

-The students should conduct themselves in accordance with the norms for professional conduct set forth by Ponce Health Sciences University, the corresponding accreditation agencies and the Clinical Practice Manual of the PsyD.
-Program.
+The students must conduct themselves in accordance with the norms for professional conduct set forth by the Ponce Health Sciences University and the corresponding accreditation agencies.

-Students who are notified by the Program’s Academic Dean a decision of the Students Promotion Committee that he/she must repeat failed courses during the next academic year or to be dismissed from the program, have the right to appeal the decision within seven working days after receiving the notification.
+Students who are notified by the Dean of Nursing regarding decision of the Students Promotion Committee that he/she must repeat failed courses during the next academic year or to be dismissed from the nursing program, have the right to appeal the decision within seven working days after receiving the notification.

 The appeal or due process presented below must be followed.

-The student will appeal in writing to the Students Promotion Committee (SPC) and include all relevant documentation to support the request.
+The student will appeal in writing to the School of Nursing Students Promotion Committee (SPC) and include all relevant documentation to support the request.
 The Committee will evaluate the reasons and evidence submitted to determine if they change their initial decision.
-After the meeting, the SPC has 48 hours to submit its decision to the Program’s Academic Dean, who will notify the decision to the student.
+The SPC has 48 hours to submit its decision to the Dean of Nursing, who will notify the decision to the student.

-If the SPC sustains the adverse decision, the student has the right to appeal to the Dean of Behavioral and Brain Sciences (SBBS).
+If the SPC sustains the adverse decision, the student has the right to appeal to the Dean of Nursing.
 The appeal must be submitted in writing within seven working days after receiving the notification.
-The SBBS’ Dean will evaluate the appeal and the student’s academic record.
-The SBBS’ Dean can appoint a three-member Ad-Hoc Committee to re-evaluate all evidence.
+The Dean of Nursing will evaluate the appeal and the student’s academic record.
+The Dean can appoint a three-member Ad-Hoc Committee to re-evaluate all evidence.
 Rejection of the appeal by the Dean is final.

 If an Ad-Hoc Committee is appointed, they will notify the student in writing of the date and the time when the appeal will be evaluated.
-After the meeting, the Ad-Hoc Committee has forty-eight (48) hours to submit a recommendation to the SBBS’Dean.
-The Dean will consider the Ad-Hoc Committee recommendation and make the final decision within forty-eight (48) hours.
+The Ad-Hoc Committee has forty-eight (48) hours to submit a recommendation to the Dean of Nursing.
+The Dean of Nursing will consider the Ad-Hoc Committee recommendation and make the final decision within forty-eight (48) hours.

 Any decision will be reported to the student in writing.
-The decision made by the Dean of the SBBS is final.
+The decision made by the Dean of Nursing is final.

 The same process described above will be followed in the case that the adverse decision made by the Committee is for non-academic reasons, such as unacceptable professional behavior.
-The SBBS’ Academic Dean, the SBBS’ or the VP for Student Affairs will refer the case to the SPC.
+The Department Chairperson, the Dean of Nursing or the VP for Student Affairs will refer the case to the SPC.
 If the recommendation of the SPC is to dismiss the student, the appeal process described above may be activated.

-The Office of Student Affairs shall have primary responsibility for overseeing this policy and will provide all students upon admission to Ponce Health Sciences University, a copy of this document.
+The Office of the Vice President for Student Affairs shall have primary responsibility for overseeing this policy and will provide all nursing students a copy of this document upon admission to Ponce Health Sciences University School of Nursing.

-The President, the VP for Academic Affairs and the VP for Student Affairs, as well as the Registrar and Financial Aid Director will receive all pertinent data to ensure proper enforcement of the policies set forth.
+The President, the Provost/Vice President of Academic Affairs and the Vice President for Student Affairs, as well as the Dean of Nursing, Registrar and Financial Aid Manager will receive all pertinent data to ensure proper enforcement of the policy here set forth.